LightersWang/Awesome-Active-Learning-for-Medical-Image-Analysis/README.md

 This repo is mainly based on the following survey:
 **[A comprehensive survey on deep active learning and its applications in medical image analysis](https://arxiv.org/abs/2310.14230)**
 _Haoran Wang, Qiuye Jin, Shiman Li, Siyu Liu, Manning Wang*, Zhijian Song*_
+\* -- Corresponding Author

 If you find this repo or this survey paper helpful, please consider citing: